 My Journey Crossing the Pacific Ocean by Container Ship, Part 2.

 Pete Martin set off on a long journey on a container ship out of Busan, South Korea.
-Part one was about his departing and the setting of the ship.
+Part one was about his departure and the setting of the ship.
 READ PART ONE.
 Here is his second installment, well into the months-long journey, as he dodges icebergs and other adventures.

 By Pete Martin

 I sleep so well that I feel great when my alarm goes off at half-past six.
 The cabin is pitch-black as the Steward had instructed me to close my blinds at night to prevent any light shining out on the containers.
 I open the blinds and I am in awe of the sunrise over the vast empty ocean.

 Breakfast time is between seven and eight o’clock but Steward advised me to be there at seven o’clock and so I am.
 Of course, again, I am the only one there.
 None of the Filipinos are up yet, never mind the French.
 It is a simple breakfast of French bread, strawberry jam, orange juice, and coffee.